andrewacashner/hearingfaithms/chapters/chapter-2.md

 `(insert float 'table 'senses-fray-luis)`

-The act of sensation, then, involved the entire body and soul, in a pre-Cartesian holistic model; but the external senses differed in how they connected the external world to the internal faculties and passions.
+The act of sensation, then, involved the entire body and soul, in a holistic model that Descartes would later challenge.
+The external senses differed, though, in how they connected the external world to the internal faculties and passions.
 The hierarchy of the senses was determined by the degree of mediation between the object of sensation and the person sensing.
 The most base sense was taste, because the person actually had to physically